susesKaninchen/OnlyFeet/README.md

 ```

 ## Notes & Limitations
-- Blocking capture: taking a photo and recording 1 s of audio are blocking operations.
-If these exceed the 1 s cadence, subsequent ticks may drift.
+- Timing: The sampler task maintains the 1 s grid; SD/photo writes are offloaded to a writer task to avoid jitter.
 - SD layout: files are written to the card root.
 A session folder structure and `meta.json` are not implemented yet.
 - Serial encoding: some status messages may include non‑ASCII symbols depending on your terminal font/encoding.